-A skateboarding line is, in its most practical definition, three tricks with pushes in between travelling from one obstacle to another and bridged by a flatland trick.
-As a result, they offer a comprehensive and nuanced depiction of a skateboarder’s ability.
-Trick selection, versatility, spot choice, speed, posture, how loose their trucks are, and – arguably the defining aspects of ‘style’ – dress sense and push are all presented in a line.
-In a Skateboarder Magazine column, Mackenzie Eisenhour summarised that lines “peaked in the mid-‘90s” which stands to reason, in terms of technical progression, although any footage of Tom Knox proves their possibilities aren’t all explored just yet.
+A skateboarding line is, in its most practical definition, three tricks with pushes in between, travelling from one obstacle to another, and bridged by a flatland trick.
+They offer a comprehensive and nuanced depiction of a skateboarder’s ability.
+Trick selection, versatility, spot choice, speed, posture, how loose their trucks are, and – arguably the defining aspects of style – dress and push are all presented in a line.
+In a Skateboarder Magazine column, Mackenzie Eisenhour summarised that lines “peaked in the mid-‘90s”.
+This stands to reason in terms of technical progression.
+Although any footage of Tom Knox proves their possibilities aren’t all explored just yet.

 Lines have myriad configurations but can be sub-categorised, near enough, on one hand.
 There’s the ‘East Coast Line’ of popping up a kerb before following on with something heavy which, according to Josh Stewart, was invented by Jamie Thomas.
 ‘Mirror Lines’, however, are harder to trace in origin.
 Echoing tricks in opposite stances materialises with Guy Mariano in Mouse and Donny Barley in Welcome To Hell (1996) but the presentation of ‘Mirror Lines’ in Sorry (2002) positioned Arto Saari as their ambidextrous innovator.
 ‘No Push Lines’ have a cult following and require equal parts power and planning.
 Mark Suciu’s poetry on four wheels is another story altogether… Meanwhile, Tom Knox’s lines are a flying succession of relatively simple tricks delivered in incomprehensible contexts.
-They’re somewhere between urban geography and taking centre stage at the Albert Hall.
 Every trick hits its note, every movement is precise, the pace is perfect and no negative space goes to waste.

-“Most of the time it came down to not being able to do something good enough at a spot so I was trying to work around that,” says Tom, humbly, when I ask if he can pinpoint when he started liking lines so much.
+“Most of the time it came down to not being able to do something good enough at a spot.
+I was trying to work around that,” says Tom, humbly, asked if he can pinpoint when he started liking lines so much.
 “I guess it would have been when Jake [Harris] and I were filming for Square One.
-I’d have been about 15/16.
-I remember doing a line one day where we hit a flatbar, crossed a road, did a flatground trick; it was a four or five trick line and left me feeling, like, “Let’s try and do more like that!”
-Around that time I was watching parts with lines in, and noticing them, but it wasn’t that conscious.”
+I’d have been about 15 or 16.
+I remember doing a line one day where we hit a flatbar, crossed a road and did a flatground trick.
+It was a four or five trick line and left me feeling, like, “Let’s try and do more!”
+Around that time, I was watching parts with lines in, and noticing them, but it wasn’t that conscious.”

-Anyone who has tried to document a line themselves will be familiar with this feeling: one trick, push or carve feels slightly amiss and your gut instinct is to slam on the brakes.
-“There’s usually a rhythm to these things and if the rhythm isn’t there then I’ll stop and start again,” explains Tom.
-“But a lot of the time it’s those instances where Jake will be like “Why did you stop?
+Anyone who has tried to document a line themselves will be familiar with the feeling: one trick, push or carve feels amiss and your gut instinct is to slam on the brakes.
+“There’s usually a rhythm to these things.
+If the rhythm isn’t there then I’ll stop and start again,” explains Tom.
+“But a lot of the time, it’s those instances where Jake will be like “Why did you stop?
 That was the best one you’ve done!”
-I’ve tried to train myself not to do that and, at the end of it, if it doesn’t look good then I’ll start again.”
+I’ve tried to train myself not to do that.
+At the end of it, if it doesn’t look good then I’ll start again.”

 Eager to learn more about his methodology, I asked Tom to pick the examples of line-based skating which have influenced him the most and offered up a selection of his own for nerdy over-analysis.